A LOOK AT THE BEST ADULT E-SCOOTERS AVAILABLE IN THE UK

 The Best of the New Brands

 So which are the main new brands competing with Xiaomi?
 Pure Electric (previously Pure Scooters) were quick to release the Pure Air, but despite some suspiciously good reviews its extra weight was a clear disadvantage.
-Decent took the rights to the TurboAnt X7 in the UK, and their range are perfectly respectable scooters with changeable batteries.
+Decent took the rights to the TurboAnt X7 in the UK, and its range offers perfectly respectable scooters with changeable batteries.
 But the electric scooters that got me most excited - eventually - were the Lamborghini and Ducati scooters (both brands are actually owned by Audi).
 I say "eventually" because Ducati first entered the market with what was essentially a rebranded Xiaomi, which was a bit of an embarrassment for such a famous brand.

 So which is the Best Overall?